About Us Contact Shop

 A girls’ night out doesn’t have to mean going out for drinks at a bar that shouldn’t have gotten 4.5 stars on Google.
 And it also doesn’t mean you have to order pizza and stay in.
 I mean the second one isn’t such a bad idea, but maybe you and your friend group are looking for girls’ night ideas that are a bit more fresh.

-Because while you could UberEats and Netflix, trying something different like hosting an old Hollywood glam night or an at-home cafe can make for better memories.
+Because while you could UberEats and Netflix, trying something different like hosting an old Hollywood glam night or an at-home cafe might make for better memories.

 And whether you’re in the mood for going out on a girls’ night road trip or you wanna stay in and have everyone bring their own food board, I think this list of some of the best girls’ night out (or in) ideas are gonna make your group chat (actually) take action.